thewheat/intercom-forms/README.md

-# intercom-forms
+# Introduction

-Providing samples of how to create a forms that interact with Intercom (http://intercom.com/)
+- Providing samples of how to create a forms that interact with Intercom (http://intercom.com/)